Please use Generically instead of DefaultSignatures!

 provide default type class implementations based on Generic

-.
+was DefaultSignatures.
 Since GHC 9.4.1 however, there is a

-better way: the Generically
+better way: the Generically newtype that is in

 What are

-to encode a type in JSON.
+Let's use the example of aeson to encode a type in JSON.

-We have a type class ToJSON
+We have a type class ToJSON as well as a function

-that can be used to encode an arbitrary type
+genericToJSON that can be used to encode an arbitrary type

-as long as it derives GHC.Generics
+as long as it derives GHC.Generics:

 class ToJSON a where